 There are times when Marlee also uses her voice.
 But not often.
 She signs perfectly well.
 Her movements are flawless and typical of a deaf person.
 She greatly encourages the use of sign language.
 She even campaigns for mothers to teach sign language to their babies.
 I learned that she was elected as one of Gallaudet University’s Board of Trustees.

 If I were a hearing person who knows nothing about deaf and their wonderful culture, I would definitely root for Heather.
-She is what these group label, “success against all odds“.
+She is what this group labels, “success against all odds“.
 However, if I belong to the hearing group who understands the deaf and their quaint intricacies, I would side with Marlee.
 She embodies the true blue Deaf person.

 Now, which deaf are you?
 A Heather or a Marlee? 🙂